-You need to specify: Sound Insulation with a Δ IIC 18 rating or better with Tile - other floor finishes may add to the value.
+You should specify: Sound Insulation with a Δ IIC 18 rating or better with Tile to comply with minimum code - wood flooring and other floor finishes may add to the value.

 How Does The Delta Test Work?
 'Delta Test' test results are stated as follows:

 Δ (Delta Symbol) IIC (Impact Insulation Class)dB (Decibel Symbol) and pertain to the insulation value of the floor finish products and or sub floor assembly.
-This ASTM E2179 Test is conducted with a Tapping Machine on Tile installed on a bare 6" Concrete Slab.
-The slab is pre-tested 'bare' (without floor covering or sound insulation) to establish the 'baseline'
+This ASTM E2179 Test is conducted with a Tapping Machine (see illustration below right) on Tile installed on a 6" Concrete Slab with no insulated ceiling.
+The slab is first pre-tested without floor covering attached to establish the 'baseline'

 26 to 29 dB depending on the type of aggregate used, atmospheric pressure and moisture content at time of testing etc. After the Test is run with floor covering attached, thebaseline value of the slab is deducted thus isolating the actual sound insulation value of attached floor coverings.
-Our ASTM E2179 Benchmark Test Results below illustrate how we used the Delta Test to compare competing products.
+Our ASTM E2179 Benchmark Test Results below illustrate how we used the Delta Test to compare SOUND STEP to Acoustic Cork.
 Note SOUND STEP in thinner applications delivers significantly more sound insulation VS thicker Acoustic Cork when tested on the same sub floor.
-Be wary of Delta Tests results obtained from slabs with baseline values above
+Regardless of sub floor construction, when comparing sound insulation products, you should always evaluate a product's 'delta' value and be wary of any tests results derived from slabs with baseline values above

 What is SOUND STEP Made From?
 SOUND STEP is 94% recycled rubber granules from used car tires mixed with multi-colored EDPM rubber 'flecs' recovered from rubber flooring production waste.
 These two recycled rubber components are cold bonded with a high quality urethane binder and then heat cured into a finished composite.
 Utilizing car tire rubber for flooring projects is good for two big reasons: (1) It benefits the environment by diverting millions of tons of waste tires from our landfills.
 (2) Sound tests show that SOUND STEP recycled rubber attenuates more sound than competing products.

 What types of flooring can be installed on SOUND STEP?
-A key advantage to specifying SOUND STEP is the sheer versatility of the product.
-Most sound control underlay products can only be used beneath specific types of floor coverings such as floating wood floors and not Tile.
-Wood Floors can be floated or bonded directly to SOUND STEP and Tile can be bonded directly for use in residential and light commercial areas as tested by the Tile Council of North America.
-SOUND STEP is also impervious to the elements so it can be used as underlay or non-slip flooring for applications such as activity floors (surface and or substrate), deck-patio covering, marine decks etc.
+A key advantage to specifying SOUND STEP is the sheer versatility of the product in that most any kind of flooring can be installed directly on top of the product while most sound control underlay products are limited for use beneath specific types of floor coverings such as floating wood floors or carpet.
+Very few are approved for use beneath Tile.
+Wood Floors can be floated or glued direct to SOUND STEP and Tile can be bonded directly for use in residential and light commercial areas as tested by the Tile Council of North America.
+SOUND STEP is also has the advantage of being impervious to the elements so it can be used as underlay or non-slip flooring indoors or out.

 What about Sub Floor Moisture Vapor?
 While SOUND STEP is impervious to the effects of moisture, certain decorative floor coverings like wood and PVC sheet and tile have a specified moisture vapor transmission exposure limits.
 The upper end limit specified by most resilient and wood flooring manufacturers is 3lbs. per 1,000 square feet per 24 hours (as measured by the Calcium Chloride Test).
 If moisture vapor transmissions exceed 3lbs., the sub floor must be receive a vapor retarding 'barrier' capable of reducing vapor transmissions to specified levels .

 Is SOUND STEP Suitable For Use On Hydronic Or Other In-floor Radiant Heat Floor Systems?
-There are no limitations other that those imposed by manufacturers of wood or resilient floor coverings.
-Our recycled rubber composite has a nominal BTU rating - less than 1/2 BTU which means it has very low thermal resistance.
+Our recycled rubber composite has a nominal BTU rating - less than 1/2 BTU - which means it has very low thermal resistance making it highly efficient for use on heated sub floors.
 When installing wood or resilient floor coverings on slabs with embedded radiant heating systems, always refer to the flooring manufacturer's installation guidelines and warranty limitations.